Everyone’s life is a mess to one degree or another.

 Everyone is loaded down with selfishness, pride and sins.

 But not everyone really desires to be made well from sinning.
-Fact is, most would rather keep their sins than love righteousness and truth.1
+The fact is, most would rather keep their sins than love righteousness and truth.
+Blessed are those who hunger and thirst for righteousness, for they will be filled.
+(Matthew 5:6)

 Later the man resented Jesus for healing him because Jesus demanded he lose his life for him.